ValoCookie/osu-Requests/README.md

 The Microsoft Store is the recommended way to install osu!
 Requests.

-The latest update, **version 1.0.2.0**, is currently in certification and will be released after it passes Microsoft's review.
+The latest update, **version 1.0.2.0**, is currently in certification and will appear on the Store after it passes Microsoft's review.

-**Microsoft Store:**
 [Download osu!
 Requests from the Microsoft Store](https://apps.microsoft.com/detail/9NBFQXB0ZDRT?hl=en-us&gl=GB&ocid=pdpshare)

 ### GitHub build

-The latest `.exe` may also be available here for testing.
+The latest `.exe` is available here for anyone who wants the newest version before the Microsoft Store update finishes certification.

+So if you want the full latest update immediately, download it from this GitHub page.
+Otherwise, you can simply wait for the Microsoft Store version to update.

 Keep in mind that the GitHub build is unsigned, so Windows SmartScreen or Smart App Control may treat it as an unknown application.

 You should not need to disable Windows security features to use osu!
-Requests; the Microsoft Store build is the recommended option.
+Requests; the Microsoft Store build remains the recommended option for most users.

 ---